 Attentional bias is the inclination to be overly influenced by our persistent thoughts.
 For example, people who frequently think about the car they drive pay more attention to the vehicles that others drive.
 This is why we notice how many other people drive the same model of car that we drive when we first buy a new car.

 The downside of this is that whilst our attention becomes focused on certain information that recurs we may simultaneously ignore the rest.
-This can mean that we don’t assess all the options or information presented to us and we may accept a message that results in a sub-optimal decision.
+This can mean that we don’t assess all the options or information presented to us.
+We may accept a message that results in a sub-optimal decision.

 What causes attentional bias?

 There is some evidence that it might have an evolutionary basis to improve our chances of survival.
 Our ancestors probably improved their chances of survival if they focused more on risky and dangerous aspects of their environment and ignored things that were harmless.

-In extremely frightening situations we often experience “tunnel vision” where we become hyper-aware and acutely focused on what is threatening us.
-When this occurs you are more able to respond to the threat and less likely to get distracted by something harmless.
+In extremely frightening situations we often experience “tunnel vision”.
+We become hyper-aware and acutely focused on what is threatening us.
+When this occurs you respond to the threat and less likely to get distracted by something harmless.

 Attentional bias is related to Confirmation Bias, where we seek out evidence that supports our attitudes and perceptions, but ignore information that is inconsistent with those same opinions.
 The two biases combined can lead us to ignore information we don’t perceive to be a threat as it doesn’t fit with our model of the world.

-Donald Trump may have benefited from attentional bias in 2016 because he persistently promoted controversial policies, such as “lock her up” due to Hilary Clinton using a private email server.
+Donald Trump may have benefited from attentional bias in 2016.
+He persistently promoted controversial policies, such as “lock her up” due to Hilary Clinton using a private email server.
 Voters may have believed this because of the frequency of such communications.
 Repetition in the public domain can result in availability cascades because such messages are picked up and spread by both traditional and social media.